Shruti733/Pewlett-Hackard-Analysis/README.md

 ## Summary

 Total 72458 roles will need to be filled as the "silver tsunami" begins to make an impact.
 To get the more precise results, we have made another table where we have extracted the retiring employees per birth year.
-By this,
+By this query,